How to Write

 The Last Stage: Proofreading and Editing

-If you take a look at a truly well-written example of an article review, you will not find any typos or grammar mistakes there.
+If you take a look at a truly well-written article review, you will not find any typos or grammar mistakes there.
 Although the content of your review plays a big role in your success, the quality of the text is also vital.

 Although many students still prefer to skip the post-writing process, they make a huge mistake here.
 If you don’t bother to proofread and edit your review, you risk getting a low grade just because you didn’t fix the errors.
 That would be a pity, right?
 That’s true, so here you have all the reasons to devote some more time and energy to revise your draft.